gokuthong/Car-Rental-Tkinter-Project/README.md

 - **SearchPage/**: Modules related to the car search functionality.
 - **ConfirmBookingPage/**: Modules for the booking confirmation window.

+## Database Management
+The main database used in this system is located at:
+- `Car Rental Tkinter Main/chen/buildregister/customer_registration.db`

+This SQLite database is central to the operation of the Car Rental Management System.
+All relevant data, including customer information, booking details, car inventory, and admin records, are stored within this database.

+### Collaborative Development of the Database
+All team members contributed to the creation and structuring of the database:

+- **Bryan Tey**: Assisted with the integration of the database into the system, ensuring data is correctly handled between the frontend and backend, particularly for admin-related tasks.
+- **Lau Zi Chen**: Focused on the design and structure of the database, ensuring that all tables (such as customers, cars, bookings, and payments) were properly defined and related.
+Lau also worked on populating the database with initial data and queries.
+- **Thong Wai Kit**: Contributed to ensuring that the database supports all necessary functionality related to user profiles, bookings, and reviews.

+By working together, we ensured that the database design supports efficient data management and retrieval across all components of the system, from user sign-ups and car searches to booking confirmations and admin tools.

 ## Dependencies
 Make sure you have the following Python libraries installed:
 - **tkinter**